RTEMS/rtems-docs/user/start/tools.md

 # Install the Tool Suite

 You have chosen an installation prefix, the BSP to build, the tool's architecure and prepared the source for the RSB in the previous sections.
-We have chosen {file}`$HOME/quick-start/rtems/@rtems-ver-major@` as the installation prefix, the `erc32` BSP and the SPARC architecture name of `sparc-rtems@rtems-ver-major@`, and unpacked the RSB source in {file}`$HOME/quick-start/src`.
+Follow the directions below for the version chosen.

 The tool suite for RTEMS and the RTEMS sources are tightly coupled.
 For example, do not use a RTEMS version 6 tool suite with RTEMS version 4.11 or 5